ninja12445/Coffee-Shop-Management-System-/backend/Readme.md

 what need to be replace ?
 - the text section in black (unfinished work) okay might update in a day or two
 - Focus on first four features in next one week.

+Dev log + terminal debug:
+12/11/2025
+Missing Modular feature:
+[] Apply voucher into cart system so i must find what is the logic / core principle behind this ?
+[] Add, Edit, Delete Voucher (real discount)
+[] Edit items / product (no build yet)